 Residencies and Fellowships: I-Park Foundation (2024), Marble House Project (2024), Kimmel Harding Nelson Center for the Arts (2024), Loghaven (2023), Stove Works (2023), Ragdale Foundation (2022), Ucross Foundation (2020), Soaring Gardens (2020), Arts Letters & Numbers (2019), and Mise-En-Place (2018).

 Pavone has premiered new music at prominent NYC venues, including the Noguchi Museum, Abrons Art Center, the Museum of Art and Design, Pioneer Works, Socrates Sculpture Park, National Sawdust, and the Kitchen.
 Pavone’s albums have been produced by Tzadik, Taiga Records, Thirsty Ear, Out of Your Head Records, Astral Spirits, and Relative Pitch Records.
 Additionally, she has released four collaborative duo recordings with guitarist Mary Halvorson (2019 MacArthur Fellow).
 In 2011, she was featured in NPR’s “The Mix: 100 Composers Under 40.”
-The New York Times wrote that her music is distinct and beguiling; its core is steely, and its execution clear,” and in Wire Magazine, Julian Cowley noted that Pavone [is] not like other composers, she is uniquely herself, and from that stems the improbable strength of her music.
+The New York Times wrote that her music is distinct and beguiling; its core is steely, and its execution clear,” and in Wire Magazine, Julian Cowley noted that Pavone [is] not like other composers, she is uniquely herself, and from that stems the improbable strength of her music.“

 Artist Statement:

-As an instrumentalist and composer, I explore music’s tactile and sensory experience as a vibration-based medium.
-Inspired by processes that center intuition and instinct, my music channels all these ideas into compositions by focusing on how music feels when played and heard and exploring how sonic vibrations affect the body, weaving my experiences as an instrumentalist into works that transcend time.
-Developing original music for solo viola has been integral to my practice.
 This music informs my written practice and plays a vital role in my approach to ensemble composition.
-My work borrows from and elaborates upon traditional music notation and improvisatory techniques, alternating between metered and duration-based approaches and improvised and notated instructions.
-Prioritizing an intentionally fluid style that employs indeterminate techniques, the scores offer agency to the musicians to sculpt aspects of the pieces.
+My works borrow from and elaborate upon traditional music notation, alternate between metered and duration-based approaches, and improvised and notated instructions.
+My scores prioritize an intentionally fluid style that offer agency to the musicians to sculpt aspects of the pieces.
 Through the open spaces, the musicians re-create the compositions each time they perform, fostering a collaborative relationship of responding to a score and each other.
 The ensemble approach focuses on a vision of collective improvisation that emphasizes a collaboratively woven fabric, in contrast to the traditional improvisatory method that prizes the showmanship of the soloist.
+In this way, my music intersects the New Music, Jazz, and Classical genres – creating experimental work while establishing a collaborative relationship between the individual musician and larger group performance.